Safety

 - Packing a bag with extra clothes, money, and medication (for you and your children) in case you have to leave in a hurry.

-- Having a safe place to go, like a friend, family, or shelter. (link to Shelter segment within this section)
+- Having a safe place to go, like a friend, family, or shelter.

 - Using a Mobile App for victims of crime.